-Estimated pricing and average pricing, going forward, also take into account adjustments to correct for over or under estimation of modifications of past pricing for the types of transaction modifications noted above.
+Estimated pricing and average pricing, going forward, also consider adjustments to correct for over or under estimation of modifications of past pricing for the types of transaction modifications noted above.
 However, such adjustments will not affect the price BCBS uses for your claim because they will not be applied retroactively to claims already paid.